The temperatures have cooled just a little and I had nothing to

 Within seconds the leaf came together with little effort.
 Why the leaf, because it felt natural and not forced.
 Apparently, I was more relaxed with the third painting.

-I sat still for a moment and looked at all three then smiled because each one was lacking detail feeling almost mystical to the eye.
+I sat still for a moment and looked at all three then smiled because each one was lacking detail.
+They felt mystical but I also realized I have a long way to go...

-These small paintings are showing me that I do have a future in bringing back my art after a 30-year hibernation.
-If you also have a desire to work in watercolors, think about starting with the round brushes, you will be pleasantly surprised.
+These small paintings are showing me that I have a future in bringing my art back after a 30-year hibernation.
+If you have a desire to work in watercolors, think beginning with the round brushes, you will be pleasantly surprised.

 As an Amazon Associate, I earn from qualifying purchases.
 Thank you!